lucidworks/solr/solr/modules/external-files/README.md

 id1:routeKey1:float1
 id2:routeKey1:float2

-The id must map to a unique Id in a Solr collection.
-The float value must parse to a Java float.
+The `id` must map to a unique Id in a Solr collection.
+The `float` value must parse to a Java float.
 The routeKey must be provided if documents are routed to shards with a specific route key.
 ExternalFileUtil splits each file into separate files for each shard.
-The ids do not need to be sorted as files will be sorted by id by the ExternalFileUtil.
+The ids do not need to be sorted as files will be sorted by unique id by the ExternalFileUtil.

 ### Storage and Format of Processed External Files (Output)

-The raw external files are processed by the ExternalFileUtil (EFU) which is a command line tool.
+The raw external files are processed by the ExternalFileUtil (EFU).
 The EFU creates the following output structure:

 ${root}/bucket[0-249]/filename/timestamp/shardId/partition_[0-7].bin